-Oak Flat (Figure 1) in Arizona is known to be a significant sacred place.
+Oak Flat (Figure 1) in Arizona is a significant sacred place.
 Known as Chi'chi Bildagoteel, it is sacred to the San Carlos Apache and to other Indigenous peoples.
-It is honored and cared for by the tribes who have lived close to it for millennia, whose relatives are buried there: "Since time immemorial, Native Peoples have traveled to Oak Flat to participate in ceremonies, to pray, to gather medicines and ceremonial items, to honor those buried within its boundaries, and to seek and obtain personal cleansing and healing" (https://www.indian-affairs.org/protectoakflat.html).
+It is honored and cared for by the tribes who have lived close to it for millennia and whose relatives are buried there: "Since time immemorial, Native Peoples have traveled to Oak Flat to participate in ceremonies, to pray, to gather medicines and ceremonial items, to honor those buried within its boundaries, and to seek and obtain personal cleansing and healing" (https://www.indian-affairs.org/protectoakflat.html).

-It is listed on the National Register of Historic Places.
-But that listing won't prevent it from being destroyed.
-It is now slated to become an active copper mine in the near future, due to large amounts of money, influence, power, corruption, and disastrous U.S. court decisions.
-Its immense copper deposit is considered "high grade," so mining it is lucrative.
+The site is currently listed on the National Register of Historic Places.
+But that listing won't prevent it from being damaged.
+It is now slated to become an active copper mine in the near future, due to large amounts of copper, money, influence, power, corruption, and disastrous U.S. court decisions.
+Its copper deposit is considered "high grade," so mining it would be lucrative.
 The Land there will be completely destroyed, no matter how mining is done.

-But water pollution from copper mining can be deadly:
+But the residue from copper mining is also deadly:

 The Apache will not be able to return safely to Oak Flat.
-Mining will make it too toxic, too dangerous for the living.
+Mining copper there will make it too toxic, too dangerous for the living.

 Oak Flat is referred to by Apache as their "corridor to the next world," "direct corridor to the Creator," and "cornerstone of our religion."
 As a corridor to the next world, it is a doorway for spirits to move between this world and the next.
-But if the Land there is excavated and destroyed by mining, it could also become haunted by increasing numbers of migrating spirits of the dead who have lost their way.
+But if the Land there is excavated and destroyed by mining, it could also become haunted by increasing numbers of migrating spirits of the dead who have lost their way in a now unfamiliar landscape that is not tended by the living.

 Spirits of Indigenous peoples in Polynesia and the Americas are known to return at death to ancestral lands in the West, a reverse retracing of the route their ancestors first took when historically migrating East.
 In Polynesia and on the California coast, portals and corridors like this can be referred to as "jumping-off places" and "leaping-off places" for the spirits of the dead.
-So as a corridor to the next world, Oak Flat is one of many known portals, doorways into the afterlife.
+So as a corridor to the next world, locations at Oak Flat are known portals, doorways into the afterlife.

-This return migration is found in many other traditions in and beyond Polynesia and the Americas.
+This return migration of the dead is found in many other traditions in and beyond Polynesia and the Americas.
 It is widespread around the World, including in Europe.

 The association of the West with the dead must be an ancient concept because it is so widespread.
 It is archetypal in its prevalence; this has been acknowledged in psychology.
 Karl Jung stated, “The west is the land of the dead, the sun sinks in the west, it is there that the day, and life itself, sink, so to speak, into eternity” (1941).